BDC Hamburger Icon

 Industry events are opportunities for CEOs to increase brand awareness and reach a broad audience of potential customers.
 But when a CEO is asked to give a keynote at an event, organizers don’t want a company pitch.

-Incorporate your brand's story into your keynote.
+Incorporating your brand's story into your keynote can be effective.
 Focus on your experiences, challenges and obstacles to engage your audience.

 The best tools for creating presentations